Counterfeit 13 A Plugs

 In this example, we apply the same test to a genuine BS 1363 plug.
 The plastic melts, but it's impossible to ignite and produce a flame.

-Identifying counterfeit and substandard electrical equipment is becoming an important part of the inspection and testing process and is something that we cover in our courses.
-In this case, the biggest giveaway to identify this particular plug as counterfeit was the poor quality fuse, the non-captive screw and the odd-looking Kitemark.
-Unfortunately, it might not always be this obvious.
+Identifying counterfeit and substandard electrical equipment is an important part of visual inspection and PAT testing, and it’s something we cover on our PAT testing courses.
+In this case, the key warning signs were the non-captive screw, the poor-quality fuse and the suspicious approval marking – although counterfeit products are not always this obvious.